Jonathan India Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.79 team ERA ranks 26th among all MLB pitching staffs.
+- The Nationals have a 4.81 team ERA that ranks 26th across all MLB pitching staffs.

-- The Nationals surrender the fourth-most home runs in baseball (117 total, 1.4 per game).
+- Nationals pitchers combine to give up the third-most home runs in baseball (119 total, 1.4 per game).

-- The righty last appeared on Friday against the Philadelphia Phillies, when he went six innings, allowing one earned run while giving up six hits.
+- In his last time out on Saturday, the lefty tossed 2 2/3 innings against the Philadelphia Phillies, giving up seven earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.